LAND ART, Fernsehgalerie Gerry Schum, Berlin, 1969

 Dimensions: 59.1 x 42 cm

-Further Information: Land Art was as a television program for the Sender Freies Berlin (SFB), broadcast on April 15, 1969 at 10:40 p.m. in the 1st German program.
-Produced by the ‘TV gallery’ of Gerry Schum, the film, which lasted approximately 47 minutes, contained sequential visual works by Richard Long, Barry Flanagan, Dennis Oppenheim, Marinus Boezem, Robert Smithson, Jan Dibbets, Walter de Maria and Michael (Mike) Heizer and without narration or commentary.
-Using television as a medium for art was an unusual and experimental approach at the time, and it did not meet the response hoped for by Schum.
+Further Information: Land Art was a television program created for Sender Freies Berlin (SFB), broadcast on April 15, 1969 at 10:40 p.m. on German television.
+Produced by Gerry Schum’s ‘TV gallery’, the film, which lasted approximately 47 minutes, contained sequential visual works by Richard Long, Barry Flanagan, Dennis Oppenheim, Marinus Boezem, Robert Smithson, Jan Dibbets, Walter de Maria and Michael (Mike) Heizer.
+Each work was presented without narration or commentary.
+Using television as a medium for art was an unusual and experimental approach at the time, and it unfortunately did not meet the public response hoped for by Schum.
 Therefore, the program was broadcast only once.

-The black-and-white images printed on the front of the invitation poster were created by the artists especially for this presentation and refer to their individual artistic contributions to Land Art.
+The black-and-white images printed on the front of the invitation were created by the artists especially for this presentation and refer to their individual artistic contributions to Land Art.
 Slightly bulbous and with rounded corners, they are reminiscent of the shape of a then-contemporary television screen.
-On the back of the invitation card, guests are invited to the (television) exhibition “opening”, which took place on March 28, 1969 at 9:00 p.m. in the studio of the SFB.
+On the back of the invitation card, guests are invited to the (television) exhibition “opening”, which took place on March 28, 1969 at 9:00 p.m. in the SFB studio.
 The evening began with speeches from Gerry Schum and Jean Leering, director of the Stedelijk van Abbemuseum.
-Several scenes recorded during this time were later added to Land Art, as bookends both before and after the artist contributions.
+Several scenes recorded during this time were later added to Land Art, as bookends both before and after the artists’ contributions.

 The idea for the project came from Gerry Schum (1938–1973).
 As a filmmaker and cameraman, Schum was familiar with the medium of film and brought television’s visual range to Land Art, aiming to use it both as an artistic medium and as a tool to make art more accessible to a wide audience.
 In so doing, he questioned the exclusivity of the gallery as an exhibition space for art.
 As the artist produced their works in the landscape, Schum took the recording further than mere documentation; rather, each visual was based on a concept that was specially designed for the medium of television.
 Schum directed the camera and worked closely with the artists for the elaborate productions, shot at different locations in Europe and the USA.
 The often very different artists were united by the fact that they realized their work within the framework of Land Art—working with the landscape itself—as well as with interventions or with natural materials found in situ.